Rust Clap recipes

 Note 1: personally, I prefer the derive approach to configure clap instead of a builder approach.

-Note 2: for all examples in this article, I use the same main function:
+Note 2: For all examples in this article, I use the same main function:

 /// Just prints the server configuration.